 We capitalize the incremental costs of obtaining a contract with a customer, including sales commissions paid to our direct sales force that are incremental costs to obtaining customer contracts.
 These costs are recorded as deferred commissions in the condensed consolidated balance sheets.
-Costs to obtain a contract for a new customer or upsell are amortized on a straight-line basis over an estimated economic life of five years as sales commissions on initial sales are not commensurate with sales commissions on contract renewals.
+Costs to obtain a contract for a new customer or upsell are amortized over an estimated economic life of five years as sales commissions on initial sales are not commensurate with sales commissions on contract renewals.
 We determine the estimated economic life based on both qualitative and quantitative factors such as expected renewals, product life cycles, contractual terms, and customer attrition.
 We periodically review the carrying amount of deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the estimated economic life.
-Commissions paid relating to contract renewals are deferred and amortized on a straight-line basis over the related renewal period.
+Commissions paid relating to contract renewals are deferred and amortized over the related renewal period.
 We also capitalize the incremental fringe benefits associated with commission expenses paid to our direct sales force.
 Costs to obtain a contract for professional services arrangements are expensed as incurred as the contractual period of our professional services arrangements are one year or less.

 Amortization associated with commission expense is recorded to sales and marketing costs in our condensed consolidated statements of operations.
-Commission expense was \$5.3 million and \$3.1 million for the three months ended March 31, 2020 and March 31, 2019, respectively.
+Commission expense was \$5.8 million and \$11.1 million for the three and six months ended June 30, 2020, respectively.
+Commission expense was \$3.6 million and \$6.6 million for the three and six months ended June 30, 2019, respectively.